Join us in our weekly market thread.

 US Crude Oil (WTI)

-WTI on the weekly cloud came off after touching the cloud twist, signifying all in – finished the week under the 50wma (green) and Tekan, rare to see Kijun Sen (pink) penetrated with chikou overshoot – so expect a retest there to bring chikou back in balance (blue) – watch Murrey confluence with the cloud acting as resistance.
+WTI spat hard to close the week at the weekly Kijun.
+Stil finished the week under the 50wma (green) and Tenkan, was rare to see Kijun Sen (pink) penetrated with chikou overshoot – so we got the expected retest there to bring chikou back in balance (blue) – watch Murrey confluence with the cloud acting as resistance.

 US Natural Gas (Henry Hub)

-Natural Gas pushed through the bottom of it’s tight range now testing the previous 100% or the 2017-18 low and -3/8 Murrey Math after came off the 50dma and Kijun and Tenkan crossover and as we offered at some point pressure gives way.
-Watch for a spit.
+Natural Gas pushed through the bottom of it’s tight range through the previous 100% or the 2017-18 low and -3/8 Murrey Math after came off the 50dma and Kijun and Tenkan crossover and as we offered at some point pressure gives way.
+Continues until upside goes.

-Natural Gas since closed back under the prev 100% also the 2017-18 low withupside resistance heavy with Tenkan and previous breaks proving too strong.
+Natural Gas closed back under the prev 100% also the 2017-18 low has continued to dribble lower.
+Upside resistance heavy with Tenkan and previous breaks proving too strong.
 When do the doldrums end?

 Baltic Dry Index (BDI)

 The Aussie dollar continued higher after showed life at the end of last week with the chikou and the Tenkan flattening above.
 AUD got back into range of 1/8 to 3/8 Murrey Math. $AUDUD closed right at tenkan trying to turn through Kijun

 The Kiwi motored after reversed higher at the end of last week in a 1-2pattern. #NZD is over the Kijun with impulse and above the previous daily channel closing in the cloud.
 Key was the tenkan and the Murrey Math 4/8 bust.